Soumya-Vaidya/Hype/README.md

 1. On the homepage, the live timeline displays upcoming events.
 2. Click on an event to view detailed information.
 3. Use the navigation menu to access past events or view events by specific clubs/committees.
+4. On the day of the event the page greets the user with a confetti animation
-4. To add a new event, log in as an committee administrator and navigate to the admin panel.
+5. To add a new event, log in as an committee administrator and navigate to the admin panel.
-5. In the admin panel, you can add, delete, or edit event details.
+6. In the admin panel, you can add, delete, or edit event details.
-6. Subevents or additional event-related information can be included when adding or editing an event.
+7. Subevents or additional event-related information can be included when adding or editing an event.
-7. Fill in email details to recieve updates via Newsletters
+8. Fill in email details to recieve updates via Newsletters

 ## Technology Stack
 Hype is built using the following technologies: